 Contact Our Team Today

-Background on Abuse in NJ Juvenile Detention Facilities
+Jamesburg Juvenile Correctional Facility: Background on Abuse in NJ Detention Facilities

-Below are a few of the facilities where reports of abuse have either been made public or are currently being investigated:
+Below are a few of the jersey juvenile detention facilities and secure facilities where reports of abuse have either been made public or are currently being investigated:

-• Juvenile Medium Security Facility, Bordentown Township: Located on the Johnstone Campus, this is the most secure juvenile center in New Jersey, housing around 260 boys (typically ages 15–17).
+Located on the Johnstone Campus, this is one of several jersey juvenile detention facilities and secure facilities in the state, housing around 260 boys (typically ages 15–17).
 It’s structured in two compounds, one with large units resembling adult prison housing, and another with smaller pods for tighter control.
-JMSF has been the focus of sex-abuse lawsuits filed by former residents, alleging systemic failures: staff-on-youth sexual misconduct, chronic neglect of complaints, and a poisonous environment fostered by under‑resourced oversight.
+JMSF has been the focus of sex-abuse lawsuits filed by former residents, alleging systemic failures: staff-on-youth sexual misconduct, chronic neglect of complaints, and a poisonous environment fostered by underresourced oversight.

-• Female Secure Care and Intake Facility, Bordentown Township: Also located on the Johnstone Campus, this is the only secure state-run facility for girls in New Jersey.
+Also located on the Johnstone Campus, this is the only secure state-run facility for girls in New Jersey.
 It handles intake as well as long-term placement.
-Two former employees were charged with multiple offenses for repeatedly sexually assaulting a 18-year old woman who was incarcerated at the facility.
+Two former employees were charged with multiple offenses for repeatedly sexually assaulting an 18-year-old woman who was incarcerated at the facility.

 Many survivors describe the same themes: adults abusing their power, institutions looking the other way, and young people left feeling like they had no one to protect them.
 These accounts are now coming forward in courtrooms across the state, as former residents push for justice and recognition of what they endured.